$0 South Korea School Meeting Prep Checklist

 Step 2: Get Your Documents Translated Before You Arrive

-Your child's US IEP, UK EHCP, or Australian ILP has no legal standing in Korea.
-But it's valuable evidence for the Korean evaluation process.
+Your child's US IEP, UK EHCP, or Australian ILP has no legal authority in Korea and does not replace Korea's own evaluation.
+But it is valuable evidence for the Korean evaluation process.
 Before you arrive:

-• Have all evaluations, IEPs, and medical reports translated by a certified Korean translation attorney (공증 번역사)
+• Have all evaluations, IEPs, and medical reports translated by a certified Public Administrative Translation Attorney

 • Get translations notarized or apostilled for legal recognition